 "I wasn't sure what to say that wouldn't give me away.
 I figured they were monitoring you, and as long as they believed I wasn't a threat, you had a friend on the inside.
 So I left the glass and trusted that if you were who I thought you were, you'd find a way to make use of it."
 She glanced up at him.
 "I wasn't wrong."

 "No, you weren't."
-He pulled her to him, kissed her.
+He pulled her to him and kissed her.
 "I shouldn't have done this.
 Shouldn't have indulged myself."

 "I think it was a mutual indulging."
 She smiled sadly.
 "I've missed you.
 It's odd, because you've never really been an intimate part of my life, only the captain that we all depend on.
 But since that morning, I've missed you, Jim, the person, the man."